Paul Sun-Hyung Lee: Career

 Lee is also a playwright.
 His play Dangling premiered N8at Toronto's fu-GEN theatre festival in 2010.

-In 2020, he appeared as New Republic X-wing pilot Captain Carson Teva in The Mandalorian.
-He reprised the role in The Book of Boba Fett episode "Chapter 5: Return of the Mandalorian".
+In 2020, he began portraying New Republic X-wing pilot Captain Carson Teva in The Mandalorian, appearing in two episodes of Season 2 ("Chapter 10: The Passenger" and "Chapter 12: The Siege") and twice more in Season 3 ("Chapter 21: The Pirate" and "Chapter 24: The Return").
+Lee continued to reprise the role in various Star Wars franchise-related media such as The Book of Boba Fett ("Chapter 5: Return of the Mandalorian") in 2022, three episodes of Ahsoka Season 1 in 2023 ("Part Four: Fallen Jedi", "Part Five: Shadow Warrior", and "Part Seven: Dreams and Madness"), and in the 2026 feature film The Mandalorian and Grogu.

 In 2021, Lee appeared as a panelist on Canada Reads, championing Natalie Zina Walschots's novel Hench.
 In the same year, Lee's five seasons on Kim's Convenience came to an abrupt end when the two show runners left the project.

 In 2022, he was announced as the host of Fandemonium, a factual series which will profile the internal cultures of various pop culture fandoms.
 He also appeared on the 2022 revival of The Kids in the Hall.

-In 2023, he returned as Carson Teva in The Mandalorian Season 3 episodes The Pirate and The Return.
-He also appears in Ahsoka as Captain Carson Teva.

 In 2024, he played Uncle Iroh in the Netflix live action adaptation of Avatar: The Last Airbender.
 On March 6, 2024, Netflix announced that the series was renewed for two additional seasons after garnering 21.2 million views in its first four days.
 He also plays a new main character, Inspector Albert Choi, the new head of Station House No 4, in the eighteenth season of the CBC mystery series Murdoch Mysteries.